Alaska Court Records

 The Bureau of Vital Statistics issues marriage licenses and maintains the state’s marriage records.
 The local courthouses maintain copies of marriage licenses and marriage records from the Marriage Registry.

-Marriage Certificates are official documents that show that a marriage took place and is certified.
-This document is issued to couples after a successful marriage ceremony as the legal proof of their union.
+Marriage Certificates are official documents that show that a marriage took place and is legally certified.
+This document is typically issued to couples after a successful marriage ceremony as the legal proof of their union.
 It contains details such as the spouses’ names, place and date of the marriage, officiant and witnesses’ names, marriage license number, and Stamp or Seal of the issuing authority.
 Alaska has some special requirements for obtaining marriage certificates.
 The major requirements for a marriage certificate include a wedding ceremony and a duly completed Marriage Certificate from the wedding officiant.

 - At least two witnesses with their names recorded on the marriage certificate.